'It's a health issue': Aucklanders on tank water 'getting desperate' as shortage bites

 From today, with record water use fuelled by the heat and widespread dryness, Aucklanders on the city supply are being called upon to limit their shower time to four minutes - but city officials have no plans to follow other councils in bringing in official water restrictions.

-Meanwhile emergency filling stations for residents facing shortages have been set up across the city, and some businesses, such as Mitre 10 Mega in Albany and Whangaparāoa, have offered water to parched households.
+Meanwhile, emergency filling stations for residents facing shortages have been set up across the city, and some businesses, such as Mitre 10 Mega in Albany and Whangaparāoa, have offered water to parched households.

 READ MORE: